kameshraj333/Time-Series-Forecasting/README.md

 Analyze the evaluation results to identify potential improvements.
 If your data exhibits non-stationarity, you might need to apply transformations (like differencing) to make it stationary before refining your model.
 The Transformation:

-By conquering this project, you'll transform from a data novice into a time series forecasting professional.
-You'll possess a powerful skillset to:
+By conquering this project,
+The transform from a data novice into a time series forecasting professional.

+I gained the skill set of

 Clean and prepare time series data for analysis, including ensuring stationarity.
 Identify and understand patterns and trends within sequential data.